bakhtiyor/leetcode-challenge/README.md

 # LeetCode Challenge
-I challenge myself to solve at least one problem from https://leetcode.com every day.
+I challenged myself to solve one leetcode.com problem every day.
 To navigate to the source code for a particular problem, click on the link of the day for that problem.
 The description of the problem in leetcode is given in the link to the problem and in the source code of the problem.

 My account on LeetCode - https://leetcode.com/bakhtiyorbs [![LeetCode user bakhtiyorbs](https://img.shields.io/badge/dynamic/json?style=flat&labelColor=black&color=%23ffa116&label=Ranking&query=ranking&url=https%3A%2F%2Fleetcode-badge.vercel.app%2Fapi%2Fusers%2Fbakhtiyorbs&logo=leetcode&logoColor=yellow)](https://leetcode.com/bakhtiyorbs/)